How to take care for your baby after NICU ?

 - Placing your infant in his own cot or bassinet at night not putting your infant to bed with you

-You might need to locate child care for your infant if you plan to return to work or school.
+You might need to locate childcare for your infant if you plan to return to work or school.
 There are several possibilities for child care.
-However, not all day-care centres are equipped to care for infants with special needs.
+However, not all daycare centers are equipped to care for infants with special needs.
 To assist you in locating child care for your child:

-Consult your baby’s doctor about selecting a child care facility.
-Inquire if she can suggest a medical professional who has expertise taking care of infants with special needs.
+Consult your baby’s doctor about selecting a childcare facility.
+Inquire if she can suggest a medical professional who has expertise in taking care of infants with special needs.

 - Find out if the price of your baby’s in-home nursing care is covered by your health insurance.